 For more information on Sarah, her eight-week programme to give up sugar, and her sugar-free recipes, visit sarahwilson.com.
 You can also buy her best-selling book, I Quit Sugar for Life (£14.99, Macmillan).

-This page was reviewed on 6th December 2018 by Kerry Torrens.
+This page was reviewed on 11th September 2020 by Tracey Raye.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.